Version 10 of the guidance supersedes previous versions. The key changes are:

-- ensure there are adequate processes in place to maintain IP&C before, during and after visits (including visits out) including supporting people to maintain social distancing where possible
+- Ensure there are adequate processes in place to maintain IP and C before, during and after visits (including visits out) including supporting people to maintain social distancing where possible.

 If visiting restrictions are in place, consider and offer alternative ways of communicating between people and their families and friends.
 Where appropriate provide regular updates to families and friends on their loved ones’ mental and physical health, how they are coping and identify any additional ways they might be better supported, including any cultural or religious needs.